Safeguarding Policy

 All new staff, volunteers and Governors will receive a safeguarding induction to ensure understanding of the Safeguarding Policy and Procedures.
 A checklist of areas covered is followed.
 At a minimum this includes a discussion with the DSL covering KCSIE, our Safeguarding Policy, PREVENT duty, Female Genital Mutilation (FGM) and CPOMS training.
 Prior to their start date, all new staff will be directed to access online training, including FGM, PREVENT and an online training package that the school has purchased.

 The DSL, Deputy and Officers will attend Working Together multi-agency training / refresher training at least once every two years.
-The DSL and or Deputy will attend the Local Authority’s safeguarding forums and keep up to date with recommendations from serious case reviews, changes to National and Pan-Dorset Safeguarding Children Partnership guidance.
+The DSL and or Deputy will attend the Local Authority’s safeguarding forums and keep up to date with recommendations from serious case reviews, changes to National and BCP Safeguarding Children Partnership guidance.
 The Nominated Safeguarding Governor will also attend training updates as recommended.

-The whole school staff group will receive formal safeguarding training by a suitably qualified person at least every three years with regular and at least annual up-dates and notifications of any necessary changes, reminders being made available as required e.g. via email, e-bulletins, staff meetings .Those not in attendance will be sent level 1 safeguarding training to be completed online.
+The whole school staff group will receive formal safeguarding training by a suitably qualified person at least every three years with regular and at least annual up-dates and notifications of any necessary changes, reminders being made available as required e.g. via email, e-bulletins, staff meetings.
+Those not in attendance will be sent level 1 safeguarding training to be completed online.
 At a minimum each member of staff will annually complete training on how to use “CPOMS”, PREVENT, FGM and the signs of abuse.
 In addition, safeguarding will be an agenda item on the weekly Friday morning briefing attended by the majority of staff.

-When safeguarding issues and updates arise at these meetings they will be minuted and these minutes placed in an area of the school’s computer network available to all staff.
+When safeguarding issues and updates arise at these meetings, they will be minuted and these minutes placed in an area of the school’s computer network available to all staff.

 Staff are regularly supplied with a personal copy of safeguarding documentation such as KCSIE and must sign to say they have read and understood.
 The school maintains a record of all safeguarding training.
 Those who miss training are rapidly followed up to complete their outstanding training.